Crypto Adoption Around the World: Argentina

 Key Takeaways

-• Argentinians primarily use cryptocurrencies, especially stablecoins, as a store of value.
+• Argentinians primarily use cryptocurrencies, especially stablecoins like Tether (USDT), as a store of value.

 The State of Crypto Adoption in Argentina